 Regional variations and duty-free zones

-Below is a detailed table showcasing the retail prices of 10 popular cigarette brands in Italy for 2025.
-These prices reflect the latest updates from the Customs and Monopolies Agency (ADM) and account for the January 2025 price increase.
+Below is a detailed table showcasing the retail prices of 15 popular cigarette brands in Italy for 2026.
+These prices reflect updates from the Customs and Monopolies Agency (ADM), including the excise-driven increases effective from January 1, 2026.
 Note that prices may vary slightly by region or vendor.

 Where to buy cigarettes in Italy